carlfranklin/BindablePropertiesInMaui/README.md

     protected virtual void OnPropertyChanged(string propertyName)
     {
+        PropertyChanged?.Invoke(this,
-        PropertyChanged?.Invoke(this, new PropertyChangedEventArgs(propertyName));
+          new PropertyChangedEventArgs(propertyName));
     }
 }
 ```

 #### Create a PersonComponent

-Now let's create a new `PersonComponent` XAML file using the `ContentView` object to represent the UI for the person's information.
-This component will display the person's information in their respective controls (e.g. Entry for FirstName, Entry for LastName, and DatePicker for DateOfBirth).
+Now let's create a new `PersonComponent` XAML file using a `ContentView` object to represent the UI for the person's information.
+This component will display the person's information in their respective controls (e.g. Entry for FirstName, Entry for LastName, and DatePicker for DateOfBirth) and allow us to edit.

 This component will be used to display the person's information on the main page of the app.

 Right-click on the `BindablePropertiesInMaui` project and select Add -> New Item.

-Select the ".NET MAUI" option on the left-hand side and then select ".NET MAUI ContentView (XAML)" on the right-hand side.v
+Select the ".NET MAUI" option on the left-hand side and then select ".NET MAUI ContentView (XAML)" on the right-hand side.

 Name the file *PersonComponent.xaml* and click the "Add" button.

 ![.NET MAUI ContentView (XAML)](images/54e70f37561cfe621f8e4de1552f88377f403e7cbd6e93260ab902134316a0a4.png)